-2. Other Postemployment Benefits - Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions
+2. Other Postemployment Benefits - Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions (Continued)

-2018 (Continued)
+- The discount rate used changed from 3.50 percent to 3.30 percent. - The mortality table was updated from RP-2014 White Collar Mortality tables with MP-2015 Generational Improvement Scale to the RP-2014 White Collar Mortality tables with MP-2017 Generational Improvement Scale. - The retirement and withdrawal tables for all employees were updated. - Claim costs were developed by age adjusting the premium information from Nicollet County.
+As of January 1, 2016, actual claims and enrollment experience was used. - The health care trend rates were changed to better anticipate short-term and long-term medical increases.

-- The mortality table was updated from RP-2014 White Collar Mortality tables with MP-2015 Generational Improvement Scale to the RP-2014 White Collar Mortality tables with MP-2017 Generational Improvement Scale. - The retirement and withdrawal tables for all employees were updated. - Claim costs were developed by age adjusting the premium information from Nicollet County.
-As of January 1, 2016, actual claims and enrollment experience was used. - The health care trend rates were changed to better anticipate short-term and long-term medical increases. - 3.
-Defined Benefit Pension Plans Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions
+3. Defined Benefit Pension Plans - Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions